d34dman/drupal-jsonapi-params/README.md

 The [JSON:API](https://jsonapi.org/) is now part of [Drupal](https://www.drupal.org/) Core.

-The JSON:API specifications defines standard query parameters to be used to do filtering, sorting, restring fields that are returned, pagination and so on.
+The JSON:API specifications defines standard query parameters to be used to do filtering, sorting, restricting fields that are returned, pagination and so on.

 This module provides a helper Class to create the required query.
+While doing so, it also tries to optimise the query by using the short form, whenever possible.

 ## Installation